 Amenorrhea is the absence of menstruation.
-Secondary amenorrhea occurs when you’ve had at least one menstrual period and you stop menstruating for six months or longer.
-Secondary amenorrhea is different from primary amenorrhea, which occurs if you haven’t had your first menstrual period by age 16.
+Secondary amenorrhea occurs when you’ve had at least one menstrual period and you stop menstruating for three months or longer.
+Secondary amenorrhea is different from primary amenorrhea.
+It usually occurs if you haven’t had your first menstrual period by age 16.

 A variety of factors can contribute to this condition, including: